sillsdev/ptx2pdf/docs/dev/DiglotDebugging.md

 If `\scrollmode`
-is set (which scrolls past errors and normal stop conditions, carrying on until a fatal error is found) is set, some parts of the code automatically trigger extra debugging when an unsual event occurs e.g. when they get told to add a zero-height box to the page, they display its contents for inspection.
+is set (which scrolls past errors and normal stop conditions, carrying on until a fatal error is found) is set, some parts of the code automatically trigger extra debugging when an usual event occurs e.g. when they get told to add a zero-height box to the page, they display its contents for inspection.
 Since showbox stops processing, this automatic debugging output only makes sense in this particular case.